Penn Carey Law - Logo

 Students in the Legislative Clinic have worked with U.S. senators and representatives conducting research to support legislation on a wide variety of issues, including immigration, criminal justice reform, judicial nominations, healthcare and insurance, witness protection, education, and corporate mergers.

 Students can also work on state and local policy issues.
 One student chose to work with a member of the Pennsylvania House of Representatives, for whom she conducted extensive research and analysis on redistricting reform and drafted a comprehensive redistricting bill.
 Another worked closely with a Philadelphia City Councilmember on critical issues such as affordable housing, community land trusts, and gun violence.
+A third student worked with a nonprofit advancing national policy to support renewable energy.

 Students in the Transnational Legal Clinic engage in direct representation of individuals in asylum and other immigration proceedings while also participating in broader systemic advocacy to advance the human rights of migrants in the United States and around the world.
 Students explore their role as lawyers in settings that cross cultures, languages, borders, and legal systems.
 Working in teams, students directly engage in and are exposed to litigation, community-based advocacy, legislative and policy initiatives, investigation and report writing, and media advocacy.
 Under the close supervision of expert faculty, students develop essential lawyering competencies such as interviewing, counseling, legal research and writing, case theory and narrative development, persuasion, and negotiation, all with the aim of advancing the goals of their individual and organizational clients and partners.